mypreview/Conj/docs/header-layout-configurator.md

 6. Click the **x Customize** button to close the customizer window.
 7. Click the **Publish** button at the top right of the Customizer to display the updated components with customized order on your site header.

+?> The inline content of header components can be aligned horizontally in its parent block element.

 ## Changing The Order of Components

 You can easily use your mouse to quickly rearrange header components and move them to a different column or row.